-Above, the envelope $P^{\text{ini}}_{G}(E) $ of the LDOS corresponds to the energy shell.
+The Gaussian envelope $P^{\text{ini}}_{G}(E) $ of the LDOS is known as the energy shell.
 It gives the maximum possible spreading of $|\text{ini} \rangle $ in the eigenstates of the final Hamiltonian.
 Not all initial states can fill it.
 The ergodic filling of the energy shell is used as a definition of chaotic states.

-The Gaussian fidelity decay can hold until saturation~\cite{Torres2013arXiv,Torres2014arXiv}.
-The minimum relaxation time for systems with two-body interactions and a single-peaked LDOS is therefore,
+{\bf \em The Gaussian fidelity decay can hold until saturation~\cite{Torres2014PRA,Torres2014NJP,Torres2014PRAb}.
+The minimum $t_R$ for realistic systems with two-body interactions and a single-peaked LDOS is therefore,}

-The level of delocalization of the initial state together with the width of the energy shell determine the lifetime of $|{\text{ini}}\rangle$.
+The minimum time for $F(t)$ to reach the saturation point is determined by the level of delocalization of the initial state and the width of the energy shell.